9 Windows 11 settings we recommend changing

 Speed up how you sign-in to your PC

-I'd recommend using a pin, or a set of four numbers to quickly tap before you're back into Windows.
+Given that security breaches across the web seem to leak billions of our passwords into the dark corners of the internet every few months, I'd recommend using a pin: a set of four numbers to quickly tap before you're back into Windows.

-- To do that, head to Windows Settings by clicking the Windows icon on the bottom-left of your screen and selecting the gear icon for Settings.
+- To do that, head to Windows Settings by tapping the Windows key on your keyboard and typing "Sign-in," then pressing Enter on the first result.

 Turn off Sticky Keys

 If you're a veteran PC gamer, you've likely encountered Sticky Keys before.
 It's the Windows feature that's made for people who can't hold Ctrl or Shift while pressing something else.
-It's a useful feature, but if you don't need it, it can get in the way.
-Games often require or encourage you to press Shift several times in succession, which can cause the Sticky Keys prompt to show up and ask if you'd like to enable it.
+It's a useful accessibility feature, but if you don't need it, it can get in the way.
+Games often require or encourage you to press Shift several times in succession, which can cause the Sticky Keys prompt to show up and ask if you'd like to enable it, derailing whatever you were doing in the moment.

-- Under Use Sticky Keys, flip the switch to the left to turn the feature off.
+- Under Keyboard shortcut for Sticky Keys, flip the switch to the left to turn the feature off.

 Add folder icons to Windows 11 Start menu